ekrause/LaTeX-Presentation/README.md

 ### What is this?
-How Do LaTeX? is an presntation on the basics of LaTeX, presented at Portland State University on behalf of myself and the local Eta Kappa Nu (HKN) chapter.
+How Do LaTeX? is a presentation on the basics of LaTeX given at Portland State University on behalf of myself and the local Eta Kappa Nu (HKN) chapter.

 This presentation and supporting documents form the basis for a short seminar covering a very broad overview of basic LaTeX concepts.
 The goal of this project is to get people using LaTeX in a relatively painless manner, by covering the topics that common users reqire.